-See the assessment report on "Senna alexandrina Mill."
+For anthranoid-containing laxatives in general it is referred to the assessment report on "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016).

-There are no reports associated with the use of cascara bark preparations.
+There are no specific reports associated with the use of cascara bark preparations.

-Adesunloye (2003) described a case of a 52-year-old woman with haemoglobin SC disease, who developed acute tubule-interstitial nephritis after 5-day administration of the herbal remedy CKLS.
+Adesunloye (2003) described a case of a 52-year-old woman with haemoglobin SC disease, who developed acute tubule-interstitial nephritis after 5-day administration of a herbal remedy called CKLS.
 Following haemodialysis, the renal function improved.
 CKLS comprises a mixture of ingredients, among which are Aloe vera, chamomile, cascara, chaparral (creosote bush), mullein (Verbascum thapsus), uva ursi, fenugreek, cayenne, dandelion, and eucalyptus.
 It is supposed to be a colon, kidney, liver, and spleen purifier.
 The authors concluded that the nephrotoxicity observed was most likely caused by Aloe vera and cascara.
 However, uva ursi has been associated with albuminuria, haematuria, and urine cast, and chaparral with cystic renal disease and cystic renal cell carcinoma.
 There is no detailed information available concerning the exact preparation and amount of anthranoids.
 The causality cannot be assessed.